jsnider3/jsnider3.github.io/_posts/2016-1-3-pandemonium.markdown

 ###Updated: 2015/1/7

-Pandemic{% fn_ref 1 %} is a great board game, where the players represent agents of the Center for Disease Control and must work together to stop four epidemics from growing out of control.
+Pandemic[^1] is a great board game, where the players represent agents of the Center for Disease Control and must work together to stop four epidemics from growing out of control.
 Players can build research centers which allow you to make cures for the